johnwfinigan/johnwfinigan.github.io/_posts/2015-09-14-installing-suse-linux-sles-11-on-qemus-s390x-emulated-mainframe.md

              ***  run 'yast' to start the installation  ***

-At this, point, open a new terminal, but do *not* pass the -X flag to ssh, since it will try to do X forwarding of the installer, and it's painfully slow:
+At this, point, open a new terminal.
+SSH to locahost and not the reported 10.0.2.15 IP, since QEMU is forwarding the guest's port 22 to the host's port 10022.
+Do *not* pass the -X flag to ssh, since it will try to do X forwarding of the installer, and it's painfully slow.

-    $ ssh -p 10022 root@10.0.2.15
+    $ ssh -p 10022 root@localhost
     $ yast

 From here, it's a normal SUSE install.
 It will halt when it's finished, and you can then start qemu *without* the supplied kernel and initrd, since it will boot from the root disk now: